mat-shepherd/ci-pp1-nurture-seo/README.md

 ### Structure
 The page is structured in an easy to navigate z-shaped pattern allowing visitors to quickly consume key information while scanning the page from left to right.
 Starting at the the top left of the page the visitor will notice the site logo followed by the navigation menu and a Get a Quote call to action button.
 This allow them to quickly understand the name of the business, how to navigate the site, and how to get in touch with site owner to get a quote.

-The site consists of two pages, an index page and 404 page.
-The index page contains 10 distinct sections:
+For simplicity the site consists of one primary page (plus a 404 page) and contains 10 distinct sections:
 - A header section containing the business logo, a responsive navigation menu and call to action button
 - A hero section containing a concise description and image to convey the the business's purpose and value proposition and call to action button
 - A client logos section to showcase the consultant's existing clients and build trust with the visitor